 Simple sloped ditches are a basic system for moving water and preventing flooding.
 However, in most modern infrastructure, a simple ditch would be a hazard or an area of weakness in the hardscape.
 Trench is reinforced and grated so that it is neither hazard nor weakness.

 A grate allows a basic channel drain to seamlessly integrate into a hardscape surface.

 When the grate is installed properly, it should be perfectly flush with the surface.
-This prevents the trench drain from being a tripping hazard.
+This prevents the gutter from being a tripping hazard.
 Drain grates in pedestrian spaces should be ADA compliant so the cover itself does not become dangerous.

 Trench grates can be decorative or standard.
 The shape, size, and position of the slots or holes in the grate should be chosen to manage the projected water flow, debris in the area, and ADA compliance.
 Simple patterns are usually quite effective at doing the basic job.
 However, trench grates can be chosen with aesthetics and environment in mind.
 They can be a small, attractive detail that gives personality to a site’s design.

 Trench is installed to move water.
 It must have capacity to handle projected maximum flow.

 The dimensions of the drain—depth, width, and length—provide an upper limit on the volume of water.
 The slope of the drain and the capacity of its outlet also determine peak flow management.
 These factors in drain capacity are below the surface.